KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHS-England-FHIR-Implementation-Guide/Home/Examples/AllExamples/Example-England-PractitionerRole-GeneralSurgeryConsultant.page.md

-### An example to illustrate a practitioner role of general surgery consultant.
+### An example to illustrate a practitioner role of general surgery consultant

 <div class="tab">